evangstav/python-memory-mcp-server/README.md

 # Memory MCP Server

-A Model Context Protocol (MCP) server that provides knowledge graph functionality for managing entities, relations, and observations in memory.
+A Model Context Protocol (MCP) server that provides knowledge graph functionality for managing entities, relations, and observations in memory, with strict validation rules to maintain data consistency.

 ## Installation